-Any interpretation of any aspect of these Rules and Regulations or any decision involving any other aspect of the competition will be rendered by the BCF.
-The BCF will render a judgment in an effort to ensure that the competition proceeds in a manner consistent with the general spirit and goals of the competition.
+Any interpretation of any aspect of these Rules and Regulations or any decision involving any other aspect of the competition will be rendered by the organization.
+The organization will render a judgment in an effort to ensure that the competition proceeds in a manner consistent with the general spirit and goals of the competition.
+If the interpretation needs to be made during an ongoing competition, it is made together by the organization members present and holding a function in the jury of the respective competition and the Head Judge.

-2.12.
+XI.
 Disqualification

-Any team that does not adhere to the terms and procedures of these "Rules and Regulations" will be subject to disqualification from the competition, will automatically forfeit any right to any prizes or awards presented by the competition.
+Any team that does not adhere to the terms and procedures of these "Rules and Regulations" will be subject to disqualification from the competition and will automatically forfeit any right to any prizes or awards presented by the competition.

-2.13.
+XII.
 Judging procedure